MeiJuneSpace/IDEA9103_WoogieBoogie_mwan3889_Audio_2024S1/README.md

 * Modifying the rotation of the fixed position rectangles (i.e., large or featured rectangles) in response to the music's amplitude.
 * Allowing the user to adjust the music's amplitude by moving the mouse up (increasing volume) or down (decreasing volume) on the canvas.
 This mouse interaction, combined with the animation properties of the circles and large rectangles, creates the overall dynamic effect of the artwork.
 ### Team Members' Animation
+**Note:** They may make slight adjustments to their intended effects based on real circumstances.
+Please refer to the actual individual art pieces for the specific results.

 1. **TIAN's**: Click the PurpleLines - generating small circles move along the PurpleLines path.
 2. **SHI's**: Use clock for time representation.
 Small rectangles will change position and colour based on the time variable.
 Shadow changes the position as time passes by.
 3. **ZENG's**: The circles transform into small caterpillars floating in the image.